Mariners vs. Pirates MLB Betting Odds, Trends & Prediction

 Mariners vs. Pirates Public Betting Information

-Our MLB Public Betting Information page indicates that 64% of public bettors are currently backing the Pirates money line.
+Our MLB Public Betting Information page indicates that 98% of public bettors are currently backing the Mariners money line.
 Please note that these numbers are subject to change all the way up to game time, so be sure to check the link to ensure that you’re receiving the most up-to-date public betting data.

 Seattle Mariners DFS Spin